Acute renal failure: Symptoms, diagnosis and treatment.

 Dialysis is usually reserved for those patients in whom medical treatment has failed, and the chance of death without dialysis is almost 100%.
 In those patients, 50% may recover with dialysis, depending on the underlying cause of kidney failure.

 For more information on this subject, speak with the veterinarian about getting a referral to a veterinary internal medicine specialist.
-BluePearl Pet Hospitals provide internal medicine services which can help diagnose and treat acute renal failure in dogs.
+BluePearl Pet Hospitals provide internal medicine services that can help diagnose and treat acute renal failure in dogs.
 Search for a BluePearl internal medicine specialist near you.